 I Survived Thyroid Cancer—but Dealing With the Side Effects Has Been Harder Than I Ever Imagined

-Four years ago, I thought I was suffering from springtime allergies.
+Five years ago, I thought I was suffering from springtime allergies.
 My nose felt stuffy, and I was experiencing dull ear pain and pressure inside my ear canal—which I attributed to the fact that I was blowing my nose so much.